-For Foglight systems, the console mode is available on UNIX® only for Solaris (SPARC 64 or x86-64) and Linux®.
+For Foglight systems, the console mode is available on UNIX® only for Linux®.

-For Foglight for Virtualization, Enterprise Edition and Foglight for Storage Management systems, the console mode is available on UNIX only for Linux
+For Foglight Evolve, the console mode is available on UNIX only for Linux.

 In console mode, the install instructions are in text format, but otherwise are the same as the graphical user interface install.